 49. Punch Sequence

 Pack a one-two punch to get your abs in fighting shape.
-As you use your hips and legs to put power behind your jabs, crosses and hooks, your core keeps you stable, allowing you to execute each motion with extra force.
+As you use your hips and legs to put power behind your jabs, crosses and hooks, your core keeps you stable, allowing you to pivot and execute each motion with extra force.

-Throw a rotational movement into any exercise and you’ll whittle your middle.
+Throw a rotational movement into any routine and you’ll whittle your middle.
 With this combo move featuring a secret weapon — a towel — you keep your abs engaged through the squat and lunge.
 Feel your abs fire even more as your move the towel to the outside of your leg in the lunge.

 Want more exercise inspiration — this time for your backside?
 Check out these 50 Butt Exercises to Sculpt Stronger Glutes.